Aman3786/Instagram_Img_Scraper/README.md

 # Instagram_Img_Scraper
-Python Script to get the Image from Instagram.
+  - Python Script to get the Image from Instagram.
+  - Feel free to use the code and modify it.